brandon-rhodes/pyephem/doc/position.rst

-  which is really not an adjustment to the body's apparent location at all, but a correction for the fact that the platform from which we observe — the Earth — wobbles over the months and years.
+  which is really not an adjustment to the body's apparent location at all, but a correction for the fact that the platform from which we observe — the Earth — wobbles over the span of months and years.
   If you want to point a very accurate telescope at an object, then you have to account for this wobble in the Earth's pole.
   (Star atlas coordinates always ignore this,